Operational Finance: Blending the Operational CFO and Strategic CFO

 CFOs generally have to work with various software for business intelligence, extracting, transforming, and loading (ETL) data, and financial planning for their day-to-day operations.
 Not only do these tools cost a lot, but they also consume a lot of time.

 Mosaic integrates all of your most important source systems — CRM, ERP, HRIS, and billing — to ingest all financial and operational data across your business.
-Instead of building out complex data pipelines or hiring teams of data analysts to manage BI platforms, you can automate the traditionally manual process of aggregating data to make both analysis and planning more agile.
+Instead of building out complex data pipelines or hiring teams of data analysts to manage BI platforms, you can automate the traditionally manual process of aggregating data to make both financial analysis and planning more agile.

 Our Strategic Finance Platform gives you more control over the operational side of the business by helping you: